-She was born Marie Delphine McCarty, in 1780 in New Orleans, to an affluent white Creole family.
-Her family had moved from Ireland to the then-Spanish owned Louisiana a generation before her, and she was only the second generation to be born in America.
+She was born Marie Delphine McCarty in 1780 in New Orleans to an affluent white Creole family.
+Her family had moved from Ireland to then-Spanish-controlled Louisiana a generation before her, and she was only the second generation to be born in America.

 Four years after Don Ramon’s death, Delphine remarried, this time to a Frenchman named Jean Blanque.
 Blanque was a banker, lawyer, and legislator, and was almost as affluent in the community as Delphine’s family had been.
 Together, they had four children, three daughters, and one son.

 After his death, Delphine married her third and final husband, a much younger doctor named Leonard Louis Nicolas LaLaurie.
 He was not often present in her day to day life and mostly left his wife to her own devices.